The Bankrate promise

 What is an LLC?

-As the name suggests, an LLC offers the advantage of limiting liability for the members within the company.
+It is definitely possible to buy a house with an LLC.
+Why would you want to?
+Well, as the name suggests, an LLC offers the advantage of limiting liability for the members within the company.
 “It means the LLC is a separate entity to the person [or people] who owns the LLC,” says attorney Chris Collins, founder of the Yugo Collins firm in Roanoke, Virginia.
 “This can be a huge advantage when trying to limit your exposure to a lawsuit.”

 Individuals and other entities looking to shield their liability when purchasing property are a good fit for buying a house with an LLC.
 It can be particularly useful for owners looking to become landlords.
 To get the benefit, “the LLC, not individual members by name, should hold title to a property,” says attorney Andrew L. Schwartz, principal at Stein Sperling in Rockville, Maryland.
 “If the property is being rented to tenants, the LLC should be named as the landlord.”
 The separate legal identity of the LLC is key, Schwartz says, including having a separate taxpayer identification number and using a separate bank account to pay financial obligations.

-Getting a mortgage for an LLC purchase
+Financing an LLC purchase

 Getting a mortgage to fund an LLC purchase can be tricky.
 They typically are not eligible for a traditional residential mortgage — loaning to an LLC is riskier for a lender than loaning to an individual, as it can be more difficult for them to recoup losses on a defaulted mortgage if necessary.